EJDARE/Milestone2_Group15/Milestone_2/Unit_Testing_Report.md

 ## 2. **Test Case Details**

-### Test Case 1:
+### Test Case 1: Division Operation
 - **Test Function/Module**
   - `test_divide_valid()`
   - `test_divide_invalid()`
 - **Tested Function/Module**
   - `divide(a, b)`
 - **Description**
-  - A brief description of the tested function's usage, including its purpose, input, and output.
+  - The divide function performs division between two numbers.
+It takes two arguments (a and b), where a is divided by b.
+The function should handle exceptions,                 particularly division by zero.
 - **1) Valid Input and Expected Output**

 | **Valid Input**               | **Expected Output** |